awpbash/SilverGait/README.md

          +----------> Database <--------    -> Safety Gate -> Persist
 ```

-Design philosophy: **LLM only where reasoning is needed.** Scoring, classification, routing, and plan selection are fully deterministic.
-LLM calls are reserved for video analysis, conversational reasoning, and personalized content generation.
+**LLM only where reasoning is needed.** Scoring, classification, routing, and plan selection are fully deterministic.

 ## Documentation

-Browse the **[documentation site](https://awpbash.github.io/SilverGait/)** for interactive rendered versions of all docs:
+Browse the **[documentation site](https://awpbash.github.io/SilverGait/)** for detailed specs:

 | Page | Description |
 |------|-------------|